Linear Algebra

 [0 1 2]

 We can refer to an element of a vector by using a subscript.
-For example,
+For example, \(x_2\) denotes the second element of \(\mathbf{x}\).
+Since \(x_2\) is a scalar, we do not bold it.
+By default, we visualize vectors by stacking their elements vertically:

 pdl> print $x(2)

-To indicate that a vector contains length
+To indicate that a vector contains \(n\) elements, we write \(\mathbf{x} \in

 function in PDL